aws-observability/aws-otel-test-framework/README.md

 There're two requirements:

-### 1.1 Submit a pr to [the testing framework] (https://github.com/aws-observability/aws-otel-test-framework) repo to add a testcase for your component.
+### 1.1 Open a pr to [the testing framework] (https://github.com/aws-observability/aws-otel-test-framework) repo to add a testcase for your component.

 all the test cases are defined under [the testcase directory](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/terraform/testcases), and each sub folder will be treated as a test case.